Campaigning to Improve the Quality of Food in Women's Prisons

 Partners

-The project will publish in two academic journals including the Prison Service Journal and Criminology and Criminal Justice.
+The team will publish in two academic journals including the Prison Service Journal and Criminology and Criminal Justice.
 Contributions will be made to governmental reports and parliamentary briefings on improving the role of food in women’s prisons.
-Findings will be fed into application to fund a future project: ‘Understanding Women’s Experiences of Feeding their Children in Prison Mother and Baby Units’.
+Findings will be fed into applications for future funding, to create a further impact project project: ‘Understanding Women’s Experiences of Feeding their Children in Prison Mother and Baby Units’.

 - Educate prison staff and policy makers and positively change their perceptions and attitudes towards the provision of food in prison.